alfredkam/PHYLO/README.md

 This will tackle the cross domain issue when working locally.

-Current version supports browsers and mobile browsers with screen size bigger than 1024 * 768
+Current version supports browsers and mobile browsers with screen size bigger than 1024px * 768px Screen @ 1024px w/ cutomized UX

 This build includes options, it can be found at js/options_template.js